Listener Rebecca Stoner Kirts recently shared a photo in the Facebook Group of her transplanted iris along with an enchanting caption.

 As I mentioned on a show a while back, they don't like to be buried.
-They don't like to be planted deep.
-So, yes to dividing them and yes to replanting, but when you do replant them, let them skim the surface of your garden.
-I like to nestle mine in just a bit and then I stake them in so they don't fall over, and can stand up and get used to their new place in the garden.
+They don't want to be planted deep.
+So, yes, to dividing them and yes to replanting, but when you do replant them, let them skim the surface of your garden.
+I like to nestle mine in just a bit, and then I stake them in, so they don't fall over and can stand up and get used to their new place in the garden.

 1702 will forever be remembered in Swedish history as the year Upsala burned.
-The fire swept through the town and it made its way to the University.
-Rudbeck was 72 years old and he ran to the top of the theater where he taught anatomy to direct the firemen and people trying to save the campus.
+The fire swept through the town, and it made its way to the University.
+Rudbeck was 72 years old, and he ran to the top of the theater, where he taught anatomy to direct the firemen and people trying to save the campus.
 He reportedly could be heard even over the din of the chaos.
-While he was directing activities at the University, he was informed that his own home and his own personal collections and writings were on fire.
+While he was leading activities at the University, he was informed that his own home and his private personal collections and writings were on fire.
 Rudbeck did not leave his post.
-Thanks to Rudbeck, the University Library and valuable collections were saved.
+Thanks to Rudbeck, the University Library, and valuable collections were saved.
 Walking through the town of Upsala, which lay in ruin, Rudbeck immediately began to draw up plans for the city.
 His vision was carried out without him, though.
 Rudbeck died four months later on this day in 1702.

 "So long as the earth shall survive and as each spring shall see it covered with flowers, the Rudbeckia will preserve your glorious name."